circus-tent/circus/docs/source/index.rst

 .. note::

-   Circus doesn't secure its messages when sending information through ZeroMQ.
+   By default Circus doesn't secure its messages when sending information through ZeroMQ.
 Before running Circus, make sure you read the :ref:`Security` page.

 To install it, check out :ref:`installation`